Closed geodesics in dilation surfaces: Dilation surfaces

-\begin{definition} We define the \textbf{complexity} of a polygonable dilation surface as the number of triangles of any triangulation whose set of vertices is exactly the set of singularities of the dilation surface. \end{definition}
+\begin{defn} The \textbf{complexity} of a marked topological surface is the number of triangles of any topological triangulation whose set of vertices is exactly the set of marked points.
+By convention, we define the complexity of the empty set to be zero.

-The above definition is consistent since this number of triangles does not depend on the choice of such a triangulation.
-A quick way of proving this fact in two use the well know fact that the Euler characteristic $\chi(\Sigma)$ of the surface $\Sigma$ equals the number of triangles + number of singularities (which is fixed) - number of edges.
-But the number of triangles is determined by the number of edges since any edge is exactly shared by two triangles and since all triangles have exactly three edges on their boundary.
-This shows that the number of singularities and the genus determine the number of triangles.
+We define the complexity of a dilation surface as the complexity of the underlying marked topological surface. \end{defn}